Basel III: Liquidity coverage ratio

 Regulators can allow banks to dip below their required liquidity levels per the liquidity coverage ratio during periods of stress.

-Liquidity coverage ratio requirements for U.S. banks

-In 2014, the Federal Reserve Board of Governors approved a U.S. version of the liquidity coverage ratio, which had more stringent definitions of HQLA and total net cash outflows.
-Certain privately issued mortgage backed securities are included in HQLA under Basel III but not under the U.S. rule.
-Bonds and securities issued by financial institutions, which can become illiquid during a financial crisis, are not eligible under the U.S. rule.
-The rule is also modified for banks that do not have at least $250 billion in total assets or at least $10 billion in on-balance sheet foreign exposure.
+In the U.S. version, Bonds and securities issued by financial institutions, as well as certain mortgage backed securities, which can become illiquid during a financial crisis, are not included in HQLA.

 Net stable funding ratio

-The Net stable funding ratio requires banks to hold sufficient stable funding to exceed the required amount of stable funding over a one-year period of extended stress.
+The net stable funding ratio requires banks to hold sufficient stable funding to exceed the required amount of stable funding over a one-year period of extended stress.
+The Net Stable Funding Ratio seeks to calculate the proportion of Available Stable Funding (ASF), via equity and certain liabilities, over Required Stable Funding (RSF) via the assets.